 One of the primary goals of responsive web design is to show all content to all users.
 Rather than think about reducing the amount of content shown to a mobile user, think about adding supplimental content for non mobile users, or better yet, rearraging content to better suit the screen size of non mobile users.

 Due to the restricted screen size of most mobile devices, each page should focus on a core message, rather than combining multiple messages.

 Apple iPhones and iPads do not support Flash.
-Since at this time, Apple devices represent more than 50% of the mobile devices using our websites, content owners should avoid using flash where possible.
+Since at this time, Apple devices represent more than 50% of the mobile devices using our websites, content owners should avoid using Flash if at all possible.

 Anything clickable on a mobile webpage (a click target) should have an area of at least one square centimeter when rendered at standard zoom on a mobile device, in order to make them easy to click.

 Our CMS, Drupal, handles many of these considerations for you.
 However, you should still optimize your images before uploading them, as images are often one of the largest elements of a page.
 Drupal will also only automatically add a tel: link when a phone number is formatted as (555) 555-5555.